sebastiantare/sebastiantare/README.md

 <h3 align="center">I'm a Software Engineer from Chile which also loves Machine Learning/Data 🦾</h3>

 - I’m currently working on [Chilean Fires Analysis](https://github.com/sebastiantare/chileanfires) 🔥  you can see a prototype live here: [Chilean Fires Dashboard](https://incendioschile.online)
+    - Also on this news articles summarization web [Summaryapp](https://github.com/sebastiantare/summaryapp) which is live here https://centroide-web.vercel.app/

 - I started in different StartUps because I really enjoy making new ideas into products.